slavaaaaaaaaaa/devops-homework/README.md

 _Requirements:_

 - a Linux/OSX environment
+    - running windows?
+Spin up a virtual machine with VirtualBox.
+CentOS or Ubuntu are easy enough and will get the job done.
 - a Google account
+    - already used up your $300 credit?
+Hate to ask this, but make a trash Google account just for this.

 _Description:_ Acquire a Google account.
 [Google Cloud](cloud.google.com) has a free trial where they provide you with $300 in credits for a year.
 Use these credits to: